nojronatron/java-code-challenges/docs/readme-graphs.md

 Adding a Node to a Set: O(1).

-Iterating through collection of Edges: O(Edges).
+Iterating through collection of Edges (i.e. Adjacency List or Visited Array): O(Edges).

-Iterating through all Vertices once in a connected Graph and visiting each Vertex only once: O(Nodes + Edges) -> roughly O(n^2).
+Iterating through all Vertices one single time each in a connected Graph: O(Nodes + Edges) -> roughly O(n^2), arguably O(n+m). *[University of Washington, see Resources section of this document]*

+Time:

+The worst-case scenario for traversing a Graph either by Depth First or Breadth First is O(n+m).

+Space:

+Additional space is needed for storing visited nodes, and the Stack and Queue storage, which could add up to O(stackMax+queueMax+visitedList) in wost-case scenario, probably up to O(n^3).

 ## Code

-The following is a draft of how the Java code could look when completed, and will be replaced with links to actual code at a later time.
+The following is a draft of how the Java code could look when completed.
+These draft code examples will be replaced with links to actual code at a later time.

 ```java
 import java.util.Hashtable;